 Sl.
 No. Point of Distinction Joint Venture Consignment 1 Relation between parties.
 Relation is that of owners.
 Relation is that of the principal and the agent.
 2 Methods of keeping accounts.
 There are multiple methods of keeping accounts.
 There is only one method of keeping accounts.
 3 Ownership of goods.
 Ownership is that of coventurers.
-Ownership remains with the consignor though possession of goods passes from the consignor to theconsignee.
+Ownership remains with the consignor though possession of goods passes from the consignor to the consignee.
 4 Profit earned Profit belongs to the coventurers.
 Profit belongs to the consignor and not to the consignee.
-5 Management The state of the s The consignee being an agent has no powers except that he has simply to obey instructions of his principal 6 Finance Money is contributed by all coventurers in acertain proportion All money is invested by the consignor 7 Risk Risk is shared between venturers.
+5 Management The co-venturers enjoy full powers to manage the business & contribute funds for the business.
+6 Finance Money is contributed by all coventurers in acertain proportion All money is invested by the consignor 7 Risk Risk is shared between venturers.
 Sales are made at consignor's risk.